iuctil/dsla/content/docs/KnowledgeObjects/AWS_DevOps.md

 Tags to instances for deployment:
 	- CodeDeploy deploys only to the instances that have at least one of the specified tags applied or to instances that meet the criteria for each of the tag groups
 Other settings:
-	- Amazon SNS notifications – send notification when deployment job succeeded or failed
+	- Amazon SNS notifications – send a notification when deployment job succeeded or failed
-	- Alarm-based deployment management – monitor deployment job when specific metrics exceed or fall below threshold
+	- Alarm-based deployment management – monitor deployment job when specific metrics exceed or fall below the threshold
-	- Automatic deployment rollbacks – automatically rollback to previous revision when deployment fail
+	- Automatic deployment rollbacks – automatically rollback to previous revision when deployment fails
-3)	Specify deployment configuration to indicate how many instances are deployed simultaneously and to describe the success or fail condition of the deployment job.
-Upload application revision, any deployment files and scripts to S3 or GitHub.
-Application specification file must be included to describe copied files destinations and executable scripts during deployment.
+3)	Specify deployment configuration to indicate how many instances are deployed simultaneously and to describe the success or failure condition of the deployment job.
+Upload application revision, and any deployment files and scripts to S3 or GitHub.
+Application specification files must be included to describe copied files destinations and executable scripts during deployment.
 4)	Monitor results
 5)	To redeploy a revision:  bundle revised source content, deployment scripts, and the Application specification file into a new revision.
 Then, upload the revision to the Amazon S3 bucket or GitHub repository.